The air implementation pilot project

 Improving the implementation and enforcement of EU environment legislation is one of the Union’s main strategic objectives for the coming years.
 This objective has been set out in the proposal for the new EU Environment Action Programme to 2020, a Communication from the European Commission, and a related resolution by the European Parliament.
 There are several reasons for this drive to improve the implementation and enforcement of environment legislation.
 One reason is that there remain specific gaps in knowledge about the state of the environment.
 Another is the need to find effective ways of addressing environmental problems once they are identified.

-While air quality legislation has been in force for almost twenty years, delayed or inadequate implementation means that the objective of achieving “levels of air quality that do not result in unacceptable impacts on, and risks to, human health and the environment” (as stated in the Sixth Environmental Action Programme of the European Community, 2002-2012) has not been met.
+While air quality legislation has been in force for almost twenty years, delayed or inadequate implementation means that the objective of achieving “levels of air quality that do not result in unacceptable impacts on, and risks to, human health and the environment” (as stated in the Sixth and Seventh Environmental Action Programmes of the European Union) has not been met.
 Persistent air quality problems across the EU (mainly exceedances of target or limit values for particulate matter, ozone and nitrogen dioxide) are mostly observed in urban areas.
 For this reason, it was decided that the Air Implementation Pilot would focus on gaining a better understanding of what cities need in order to better implement EU air quality legislation.